monk-io/docs/_mkdocs/docs/guides/k8s-migrate.md

             - 80:80
     ```

-Now we need to update the template and our workload:
+Now we need to update the Kit and our workload:

 ```bash
 $ monk load yelb-ui.yaml